 Determination of Issuer Credit Obligation or Asset Backed Security (ABS)

-Security structures that qualify as creditor relationship are divided between issuer credit obligations and ABS.
-The initial distinction between an issuer credit obligation and an ABS is a key factor with the principle-based bond concepts.
-Given their differing characteristics, investments that qualify as issuer credit obligations are not required to complete assessments for qualifying credit enhancements or meaningful cash flow generation.
-As such, it is critical to ensure that structures which should be considered ABS or that reflect non-qualifying Schedule D-1 structures, are not classified as issuer obligations to avoid those detailed assessments.
+Security structures that qualify as creditor relationships are divided between ICO and ABS.
+The initial distinction between ICO and an ABS is a key factor with the principle-based bond concepts.
+Given their differing characteristics, investments that qualify as ICO are not required to complete assessments for qualifying credit enhancements or meaningful cash flow generation.
+As such, it is critical to ensure that structures which should be considered ABS or that reflect non-qualifying Schedule D-1 structures, are not classified as ICO to avoid those detailed assessments.

-Determining whether an investment reflects an issuer credit obligation or an ABS focuses on the issuer and the primary source of repayment of the instrument.
-An issuer credit obligation represents a bond structure where the repayment is supported primarily by the general creditworthiness of an operating entity or entities.
+Determining whether an investment reflects an ICO or an ABS focuses on the issuer and the primary source of repayment of the instrument.
+An ICO represents a bond structure where the repayment is supported primarily by the general creditworthiness of an operating entity or entities.
 The support for this structure consists of direct or indirect recourse to an operating entity or entities.
 An “operating entity” can be any sort of business entity, not-for-profit organization, or other provider of goods or services, but cannot be a natural person or an Asset Backed Security (ABS) Issuer.
 An ABS is a bond issued by an entity (an ABS Issuer) created for the primary purpose of raising debt capital backed by financial assets or cash generating non-financial assets owed by the ABS Issuer, whereby repayment is primarily derived from the cash flows associated with the underlying defined collateral rather than the cash flows of an operating entity.

 The prior assessments to divide structures between SSAP No. 26 and SSAP No. 43 seemed to focus primarily on legal form (issued by trust/SPV that held pledged assets) or on the basis of prepayment risk within the structure (meaning, that the expected timing of cash flows may vary, impacting the effective interest rate).
-Under the principle-based bond definition, neither of these components shall be used as a determinant in concluding whether a structure represents an issuer credit obligation or an ABS.
+Under the principle-based bond definition, neither of these components shall be used as a determinant in concluding whether a structure represents an ICO or an ABS.

 The prior guidance which focused on the use of an SPV relied more on legal form than the substance of the transaction.
-Although it is common that many ABS Issuers are in the form of a trust or SPV, the presence or lack of a trust or SPV is not a definitive criterion in determining that a security meets the definition of a Schedule D-1 investment, or that it is limited to a classification as an ABS.
-A key component of the principles-based bond definition is that it will not be possible to recognize a non-qualifying investment as a bond simply by moving it to a debt-issuing SPV to resemble a creditor relationship with a future payment obligation.
-Furthermore, the guidance does not preclude the use of SPVs in issuer credit obligations.
-Such structures are commonly utilized in project finance arrangements to separate business operations that support specific debt instruments, or to facilitate efficient marketing of an issuer credit obligation (e.g., funding agreement backed notes).
-Although packaging investments together in an SPV, with an SPV-issued note may currently result with better RBC charges, such structures that simply reflect a pass-through of cash flows or performance from the underlying collateral and provide no economic difference than if holding the underlying collateral items directly should not be characterized as bonds.
+Although it is common that many ABS Issuers are in the form of a trust or SPV, the presence or lack of a trust or SPV is not a definitive criterion in determining that a security meets the definition of bond intended as a Schedule D-1 investment, or that it is limited to a classification as an ABS.
+A key component of the principles-based bond definition is that it will not be possible for insurers to classify a non-qualifying investment as a bond simply by moving it to a debt-issuing SPV that resembles a creditor relationship with a future payment obligation.
+Furthermore, the guidance does not preclude the use of SPVs in ICO structures.
+Such structures are commonly utilized in project finance arrangements to separate business operations that support specific debt instruments, or to facilitate efficient marketing of an specific ICO design (e.g., funding agreement backed notes).
+Although packaging investments together in an SPV, with an SPV-issued note may currently result with better RBC charges due to the current ability to report such items as bonds, structures that simply reflect a pass-through of cash flows or performance from the underlying collateral and provide no economic difference than if holding the underlying collateral items directly shall not be characterized as bonds under the principles-based bond definition.